bmason/3as/README.md

 configuration in `/path/to/.husky/post-merge`

 ## License
 This project is licensed under the MIT license, Copyright (c) 2022 Alfian Dwi Nugraha.
-For more information see the [LICENSE](LICENSE.md) file.
+For more information see the [LICENSE](LICENSE.md) file."evolving time tracker/planner"